 Written by Jennifer Chioma Amadi

-Do you need a logo that is integral to your brand?
-We are your guys!
+Do you need a unique logo?
+We’ve got you covered.
 Send us an email at firstname.lastname@example.org

 Do Business Better!

 Asides the regular banking activities many banks engage in, Guaranty Trust Bank (GTB) has raised the bar in the banking sector.
 It has become associated with creative and speedy customer service.
 Because of its outstanding financial performance, excellence, and innovations, GT Bank is rated one of Nigeria’s foremost Financial Institution.
 Find out how this brand has gained such reputation in less than two decades.

 Guaranty Trust Bank was founded in 1990 as a limited liability company with the aim to provide banking services within Nigeria and began full operation in February 1991.
 The brand was built on a firm foundation of excellence and professionalism.
 From its commencement, it has faithfully delivered innovative solution to solve customers’ financial challenges and has such gained more traffic.

 Over the years the bank established some principles coined from what the brand refers to as The Orange Rules which guides its operations; simplicity, Professionalism, Service, Friendliness, Excellence, Trustworthiness, Social Responsibility and Innovation.
 This has also informed the brand’s corporate colour.